 Power Station Common

-Power Stations without electrically isolated interface inputs must provide the ability to connect the common side of their DC power supplies together.
-Instructions on the use of the Power Station common must be provided in the product documentation.
+Power Stations without electrically isolated interface inputs shall provide the ability to connect the common side of their DC power supplies together.
+Instructions on the use of the Power Station Common shall be provided in the product documentation.

 Power Station Fail-Safe

-Power Stations must disable their output when a valid DCC packet is not received for more than 30 milliseconds on the Power Station Interface.
-This is designed to be consistent with S-9.2.4 in order to prevent a digital decoder from converting to an alternate power source.
+Power Stations shall disable their output when a valid DCC packet is not received for more than 30 milliseconds on the Power Station Interface.
+If a power station is designed for multiple protocol use, this requirement may be disabled, or have a different duration set, through a configuration option.
+If this requirement can be disabled through configuration, it shall be noted in the product documentation.

 Full Scale Interface